nrailgun/nrailgun.github.io/Distributed Systems/Time, Clocks, and the Ordering of Events in a Distributed System.md

 ## Introduction

-A system is distributed if the message transmission delay is not negligible compared to the time between events in a  single process.
+***A system is distributed if the message transmission delay is not negligible compared to the time between events in a  single process***.
 In a distributed system it's sometimes impossible to say that one of the 2 events occurred first.

 ## The Partial Ordering